05 April 2018

 Japan is known for its fascinating culture, rich history and incredibly complex customs.
 Getting to grips with Japanese etiquette can seem daunting at first, so we asked Asia expert, Blanche, to unravel the intricacies of this remarkable country with a handy list of dos and don’ts.

 Despite being internationally recognised for its continually shifting fashions and boundary-pushing technological developments, Japan is also steeped in rich cultural traditions that date back thousands of years.
-Whilst Japanese people are very understanding of foreign travelers having different customs, here are a few top tips on Japanese etiquette to help you avoid accidentally causing offence.
+Whilst Japanese people are very understanding of foreign travellers having different customs, here are a few top tips on Japanese etiquette to help you avoid accidentally causing offence.

 Bowing could loosely be seen as the Japanese handshake.
 It is used to greet people, say goodbye, express thanks, for apologising or when asking for a favour.
 Bowing can vary in depth from just a slight nod of the head to a full bow.
 The only thing to note is that the deeper the bow, the more respect you are showing.